Property Pool Plus

 Forces help-to-buy scheme

 If you are thinking about buying your own home there may be help available through the government’s help-to-buy scheme.
-This allows you to borrow up to 50 per cent of your salary, up to £25,000, interest free.
+This allows you to borrow up to 50 per cent of your annual salary, up to £25,000, paid off over 10 years.

 You can find out more by visiting gov.uk.